huiyuyie/recipe_calories/README.md

 Since the p-value 0.0 is below our significant level of 0.05, we REJECT the null hypothesis.
 This provides strong evidence that the mean calories of recipes that take 120~240 minutes to prepare is different from that of other recipes in our dataset.

 **Justification**
-We used a permutation test here since it does not assume that calories are normally distributed, which makes sence for recipe data that can have a lot of variety and outliers.
-Since we are doing a two tailed test, picking the absolute mean difference to be the test statistic is a valid choice.
+We choose to do a permutation test since it doesn't require any distributional assumptions about calories, which values can vary a lot and include extreme outliers.
+We used the  **absolute mean differenc** as our test statistic since we are performing a two tailed test.
+This approach is well-suited for comparing two groups and provides an intuitive way to access whether the observed difference in calories could be due to random chance.

+---

 ## Framing a Prediction Problem
 We formulate a **regression problem** to predict the total number of calories in a recipe, given information that would be known before it is prepared.

 The response variable is `calories`, this is the total number of calories of a recipe.